GrubHubGitTub/BaseballTradeTrees/README.md

 I have made some adjustments to the database that allows the search to go more smoothly:

-### Transaction database (data/sorted_transactions_final.csv)
+### Transaction database (data/transac2021cleaned.csv)
+- Check "edit_transactions.py" for step by step breakdown of what I changed in the database as outlined here:
 - Nan players involved in trades were changed to "PTBNL/Cash" (player to be named later).
 Most of the time you see this in a tree, it is a cash transaction.
 - Transactions of players that were released or granted free agency, then signed back with the team as their next transaction were deleted as it caused trees to end prematurely.
 - Franchise tags were added to the database to ensure that a team name change doesn't end a tree.

 ### Team database (data/teams.csv)
 - All teams in the database received a franchise tag if they are part of the same franchise.
 They received a unique franchise code if they are an independant team.
+Franchise information was taken from https://www.baseball-almanac.com/teammenu.shtml
 ### Player database (data/players.csv)
-- Nothing changed, just made a copy with the full name to easily get the user input from the homepage. (static/css/searchable_players.csv)
+- Nothing changed, filtered and made a copy with the full name to easily get the user input from the homepage. (static/css/searchable_players.csv)

 ## Installing Locally
 If you want to run the website locally: